-Sexual violence is inflicted on all races, people of all economic status, across all age groups and impacts both men and women.
+Sexual violence is inflicted on all races, people of all economic status, across all age groups, and impacts both men and women.
 Victims of sexual violence experience a wide range of emotions and often need support from family, friends and professionals to piece their lives back together.
 As the designated center for sexual assault victims in Carroll County, Rape Crisis Intervention Service of Carroll County (RCIS) offers support services for victims to assist in the healing process.
 All services offered by RCIS are free and confidential.

 Who Does RCIS Serve? *

-RCIS serves people age 12 years and older, male and female, victims of sexual violence, and significant others regardless of the length of time since the assault.
+RCIS serves people age 12 years and older, male and female, victims of sexual violence, and significant others, regardless of the length of time since the assault.

-Please note that our full range of services is available to male victims as well as female victims.
+Please note that our full range of services are available to male victims as well as female victims.
 Women are not the only victims of rape and sexual assault.
 In fact, one in every ten victims of rape is male (Source: Rape Incest and Abuse National Network, www.rainn.org).
 Male victims are even less likely than female victims to report the crime or to seek help and support.
 Men suffer many of the same effects of sexual assault as women, and at times their reactions are more profound.
 Men often suffer an exaggerated sense of self blame, guilt, and anger.
 For more information specific to men, please see our resource page.

 Have You Been Recently Sexually Assaulted? *